prometheus/client_ruby/README.md

 ### Counter

-A Counter is a metric that exposes merely a sum or tally of things.
+Counter is a metric that exposes merely a sum or tally of things.

 ```ruby
 counter = Prometheus::Client::Counter.new(:foo, '...')